Bachelor of Computer Science (BCOMPSC) Degree

-*Challenge tests are available in MATH070 and ENVI030.
+*Challenge tests are available in ARA101/ARA102.
 The tests are held in the first week of the semester and exemption from a subject will be granted on attaining a score of 60% or above.

 Bachelor of Computer Science Majors

-Majors are currently available in two disciplines: Digital Systems Security or Multimedia and Games Development.
+Majors are currently available in two disciplines: Digital Systems Security or Game and Mobile Development.